pulp-platform/pulpissimo/README.md

 make clean all
 ```

-this command builds the ELF binary with UART as the default io peripheral.
+This command builds the ELF binary with UART as the default io peripheral.
 The binary will be stored at `build/pulpissimo/[app_name]/[app_name]`.